 The yield opportunities remain attractive: 22.23% APR for GMX stakers and 10.33% for GLV vault depositors.
 These are real yields from protocol fees, not inflationary token emissions.
 For yield farmers seeking sustainable returns, GMX delivers.

-The main risk is oracle dependency.
-GMX relies entirely on Chainlink price feeds.
-The 2022 Avalanche incident showed that oracle manipulation can drain LP funds.
-And the fundamental model means liquidity providers are short trader PnL — when traders win consistently, LPs lose.
-This isn't a flaw, it's the design — but it's a risk LPs must understand.
+The main risks are oracle dependency and the July 2025 security incident.
+GMX relies entirely on Chainlink price feeds, and the 2022 Avalanche incident showed that oracle manipulation can drain LP funds.
+The July 2025 V1 exploit (funds recovered) demonstrated that even audited contracts can have vulnerabilities.
+The fundamental model also means liquidity providers are short trader PnL — when traders win consistently, LPs lose.

 For most perpetual traders in 2026, Hyperliquid offers better pricing on major pairs.
 But GMX serves traders who need guaranteed execution without slippage concerns, yield farmers chasing real APR, and multi-chain users wanting perps on Solana or BNB Chain.